PjHurtig/adventure-lab/README.md

 - As a user, i want to be able to know *why* i should want to join
 - As a user, i want to know the step by step of joining an event
 - As a user, i want to be able to easily subscribe
-- As a user, i want to be able to get in contact with the business and follow them on social media
+- As a user, i want to be able to get in contact with the club and follow them on social media

 ## Target audience